-The nearest train stations are Charing Cross and Embankment.
-Charing Cross is both a national rail and tube station (Northern and Bakerloo lines) and Embankment is a tube station (Northern, Bakerloo, Circle and District lines).
+The nearest stations are Charing Cross and Embankment.
+Charing Cross is both a national rail and tube station on the Northern and Bakerloo lines.
+Embankment is a tube station on the Northern, Bakerloo, Circle and District lines.

 To reach the theatre from Charing Cross, take exit 6, and continue along the Strand towards Boots.
-Cross Northumberland Avenue towards Tesco (keeping Trafalgar Square on your right) and then cross the next road, Whitehall, and turn left towards Westminster.
+Cross Northumberland Avenue towards Tesco (keeping Trafalgar Square on your right) and then cross Whitehall road and turn left towards Westminster.
 The theatre is on your right.

 From Embankment station, exit onto Villiers Street and then continue left under the railway bridge onto Northumberland Avenue.
 The Playhouse Theatre will be on your right.
 Continue up Northumberland Avenue until you come to Waterstone’s at the junction with the Strand.
 Cross at the pedestrian lights towards Tesco, again, keeping Trafalgar Square on your right.
-Cross the next road, Whitehall, and turn left towards Westminster.
+Cross Whitehall road and turn left towards Westminster.

 The entrance to the theatre has three sets of glass double doors, two of which open in both directions.
 They are generally pinned open prior to a performance.
 The set of doors to the right are automatic and have a ramp.
 Otherwise, the other two sets of doors have one small step up.

 Inside the foyer the Box Office is directly opposite the entrance.
 The foyer bar is to the left.
-You can collect your headsets, Braille and large print cast lists from the Box Office.
-A £10 deposit will be required for the headset.
+You can collect your headsets, Braille and large print cast lists from the Box Office, a deposit may be required for headsets.
 If you would like to listen to the introductory notes 15 minutes before the start of the performance, you should collect your headset in good time to take your seat.